-For this mission, an uncrewed Orion spacecraft will travel to the Moon and return to Earth 42 days later, without performing a lunar landing.
+For this mission, an uncrewed Orion spacecraft will travel to the Moon and return to Earth some three-and-a-half weeks later, without performing a lunar landing.
 Artemis 1 will serve to test the fledgling rocket and Orion capsule, setting the stage for a crewed mission.

 Artemis 2, in which a Orion capsule complete with human crew will travel to the Moon and back without landing, is currently scheduled to happen no earlier than May 2024.
 The mission will be virtually identical to Artemis 1, save for the presence of four astronauts, one of which will be a Canadian.

 Artemis 3 is currently targeted for no earlier than 2025.
 In March 2022, NASA’s inspector general said the launch probably won’t happen until 2026 at the earliest on account of the delayed development of the lunar spacesuit.